Katherine Heigl: 2005–2010: Grey's Anatomy and breakthrough

-In a highly publicized Vanity Fair interview, Heigl admitted that though she enjoyed working with Apatow and Rogen when she starred in Knocked Up, she had a hard time enjoying the film itself.
-She called the movie "a little sexist", claiming that the film "paints the women as shrews, as humorless and uptight, and it paints the men as lovable, goofy, fun-loving guys."
+In a highly publicized Vanity Fair interview, Heigl said that though she enjoyed working with Apatow and Rogen when she starred in Knocked Up, she had a hard time enjoying the film itself.
+She called the film "a little sexist", claiming that the film "paints the women as shrews, as humorless and uptight, and it paints the men as lovable, goofy, fun-loving guys."
 Apatow and Rogen were reportedly not pleased with Heigl's interview, as Rogen said that he enjoyed working with Heigl and was stung by her comments.
 Heigl's comments generated a widespread reaction in the media.
 In an interview with People magazine, Heigl said:

 My motive was to encourage other women like myself to not take that element of the movie too seriously, and to remember that it's a broad comedy"; and added, "Although I stand behind my opinion, I'm disheartened that it has become the focus of my experience with the movie."

-There was some speculation that Heigl might be leaving Grey's Anatomy after the end of the 2008–2009 season.
+There was some speculation that Heigl might be leaving Grey's Anatomy after the end of its fifth season.
 This speculation revolved around her refusal to submit her name for Emmy consideration for the previous season.
 Heigl had disagreements with the character's direction in the fourth season, deeming the storyline involving Izzie's affair with George a "ratings ploy" that served to be "shocking" and others speculated she would leave due to the time devotion in producing a film version of Carolyn Jessop's book Escape.
 Heigl said publicly that she'd opted out of the Emmy race that year because she felt the material she'd received didn't warrant Emmy consideration.
 The comment reportedly angered the show's producers and writers, who interpreted it as a slight on their work.
 Grey's showrunner Shonda Rhimes said she was not insulted by Heigl's Emmy withdrawal, and noted that Heigl's character was downplayed during the season because Heigl had asked for a lighter work schedule.
 Despite Heigl's reported displeasure with the previous season, and persistent rumors that her character had died, ABC confirmed that Heigl would return for the sixth season of Grey's.

 Heigl starred with Gerard Butler in The Ugly Truth (2009).
 The film was made on a budget of $38 million and earned $205 million at the worldwide box office.